akamai-compute-marketplace/marketplace-partners-sample-app/apps/linode_helpers/README.md

 ## Creating Your Own

 Additional Linode Helpers can be added while respecting [Ansible common practice](https://docs.ansible.com/ansible/2.8/user_guide/playbooks_best_practices.html) and directory structure.
 Linode Helpers should perform common, repeatable system configuration tasks with minimal dependancies.
 Linode Helper functions can be imported as roles as needed in playbooks.
-Please see [DEVELOPMENT.md](DEVELOPMENT.md) for more detailed standards.
+Please see [Development guide](../../docs/DEVELOPMENT.md) for more detailed standards.